US, Australia, India ministers to meet in Japan next week

 “The vision of ‘free and open Indo-Pacific’ will be even more important in a post-coronavirus world,” he said.
 “In order to achieve it, I hope to confirm at the upcoming meeting the importance to deepen our cooperation with other countries.”

-Motegi said Japan’s new Prime Minister Yoshihide Suga may also meet with Pompeo on the sidelines of the talks in his first face-to-face meeting with a top foreign official since taking office.
+Motegi said Japan’s new Prime Minister Yoshihide Suga may also meet with Pompeo on the sidelines of the talks in Suga’s first face-to-face meeting with a top foreign official since taking office.
 Suga is also expected to meet with the Australian and Indian foreign ministers.

 Suga took office two weeks ago, replacing Shinzo Abe, who stepped down from the premiership, citing poor health.